C1978279/CMT307/README.md

 A machine learning project to build a binary classification model for sentiment analysis of movie ratings data.

-This project contains the following files and directory:
+This project contains the following files and directories: datasets (directories), IMDbAnalyse.py, README.txt.
----datasets
----IMDbAnalyse.py
----README.txt

 System Requirements
 This python script requires a python environment running at least python 3.6.